miracle2k/django-assets/docs/index.rst

 Note that this is more difficult if you are defining your bundles within your templates, rather than in code.
 You then need to use the ``--parse-templates`` option, so the ``build`` command can find the bundles.

-More about the management commands which are available (in generic, non-Django specific form) can be found on the :doc:`../script` page.

 Staticfiles support